Installation¶

 available locally in the python directory, while the one produced by

-setup.py will be integrated in your standard Python library and,
+setup.py or PyPI will be integrated into your standard Python

-thus, work as a normal Python package.
-Additionally, we also support a
+library and, thus, work as a normal Python package.

 Obtaining the code¶